 Buprenorphine products used for detox contains the opioid antagonist naloxone.
 It remains dormant until the user attempts to abuse the drug, and then precipitates withdrawal.
 This is why they can also use buprenorphine combination medications later during treatment.

 Adjunct medications can manage specific drug withdrawal symptoms such as a sleep aid.
 This way, it will help with insomnia or anti-nausea medication.
 Medical practitioners may prescribe antidepressants to help with the imbalance in the chemicals in the brain which the Opana abuse caused in the first place.

 After the detox, addiction treatment can begin in either an inpatient or outpatient facility.
 Of course, it depends on the outcome of a thorough counseling session.
-After, they will determine which of these options would work better for the patient in question.
+After, they will determine which of treatment facilities would work better for the patient in question.

 On a typical day in rehab, activities may include:

 - Family therapy, which integrates the patient’s family members into the rehabilitation process.
 This will especially help in facilitating healthy communication.
 As a result, it will keep the family members informed about the patient’s progress.